ArMM1998/Puyo-Sprite-Editor/README.md

 # Usage:
-	sprite_viewer.py [directory] [animation file] [optional big endian]
+	sprite_viewer.py [directory] [animation file] [big endian flag]

 	- directory: Directory containing all of the textures converted to png.
 	- animation file: Any animation file from 15th anniversary up to 20th anniversary (excluding 20th 3ds).
-	- optional big endian: has to be "-be" without quotations.
-Only use this if the animation file is big endian.
+	- big endian flag: OPTIONAL. has to be "-be" without quotations.
+Only use this if the animation file is big endian, leave it empty if it's little endian.

 # Shortcuts:
 	- Right Click: